 A party objecting to an order to arbitration or a trial setting, must file and serve a "Notice of Objection."
 A courtesy copy of the "Notice of Objection" must be lodged in Department 610 in compliance with LRSF 2.7.
-All parties must appear personally, through counsel or by telephone on the objection hearing date specified in the Court's order or notice (see LRSF 3.2(E) for Appearance by Telephone).
-A party objecting to a trial setting must meet and confer with the other side(s) in an effort to agree upon an alternative trial date before the hearing is held in Department 610.
+All parties must appear personally, through counsel or remotely on the objection hearing date specified in the Court's order or notice.
+A party objecting to a trial setting must meet and confer with the other side(s)

+in an effort to agree upon an alternative trial date before the hearing is held in Department 610.